Managing asbestos for employers who own their premises

 3. If a risk remains, further reduce the risk so far as reasonably practicable by sealing the asbestos.

-More information can be found about effective ways to control risk in the Step by step guide to managing asbestos in workplaces including:
+More information can be found about effective ways to control risk in A step by step guide to managing asbestos in workplaces and the Managing asbestos in workplaces compliance code.

 Train and educate employees